 Common symptoms of elbow arthritis are:

 - Range of motion limitations that include “locking” or “grating”

-The OSI upper extremity team is here to listen, discuss your concerns, and examine you for signs and symptoms of elbow arthritis.
-Our goal is to reduce or eliminate functional limitations.
-Under the direction of your OSI physician, any of the following may be used to determine the best course of care:
+Your board-certified OSI doctor will listen to you, discuss your concerns, and examine you for signs and symptoms of elbow arthritis.
+Any of the following may be used to determine the best course of care:

-- Physical exam: Your doctor will discuss your overall medical history, examine your arm, and talk about any previous injuries or symptoms you may have had that might have contributed to your state of elbow arthritis
+- Physical exam: Your OSI doctor will discuss your overall medical history, examine your arm, and talk about any previous injuries or symptoms you may have had that might have contributed to your state of elbow arthritis

-Treatment options for elbow arthritis depend on a number of factors, including the present stage of the disease, prior history, X-ray results, the general medical condition of the patient, as well as what the patient desires.
+Your OSI orthopedic specialist will determine treatment based on a number of factors, including the present stage of the arthritis, prior history, X-ray results, the general medical condition of the patient, as well as what the patient desires.
 One or more of the following may be recommended: